carrotsrc/StrangeIO/README.md

 I also looked into GStreamer and it is stupendous.
 I did experiment with it, putting consideration into it but in the end I decided to look into designing something that is more focussed on what I had in mind.
 It has also been quite a learning experience building the pipelines.

-#### Current: Buffers

-Since buffers have given the most headaches in the pipeline, it's important to supply a good library of buffers to processing units

 ----

 ## Design overview